mosserj/Plunge/BACKEND-JAVA/README.md

 #Practice
-setup a java api that handles the same JWT frontend as the .net api so we could flip between the two api's regardless of their language.
+setup a java api that handles jwt and roles to match the cores api

 ## original base example provided by couchbase on github